nicholalexander/that_aboutness/_posts/2017-12-08-shoes_for_rainbows.md

   @my_arc = arc left, top, width, height, angle1, angle2
 ```

 Ok, thats all pretty much the same as the rectangle, but we've got two new things, those angle1's and angle2's.
 Angle1 is the first angle, where 0 is at the 3 o'clock position in a circle.
-If you look at this diagram, angle1 = 0 is the red line, angle2 describes the angle between the red line and the purple line, which describes the arc of the circle in yellow.
+If you look at this diagram, angle1 = 0 is the red line, angle2 is the angle to draw the second line at, which is the purple line.
+These two lines describe the arc of the circle in yellow.

 ![circle.png]({{ "/assets/shoes_for_rainbows/circle.png" | absolute_url }})